University of Evansville Scholarships (2025–2026)

 Who qualifies for Indiana state aid?
 Indiana residents who meet FAFSA deadlines and income/academic requirements.

 Do I need a separate application?
-No — just file the FAFSA by Indiana’s April 15 deadline to be considered automatically.
+File the FAFSA by Indiana’s April 15 priority deadline; awards are determined by the state and coordinated with UE.

 ✅ Automatic Merit Scholarships